tonylukasavage/async-in-js/README.md

 # Asynchronous Programming: State of the Union

 Code for Pittsburgh Javascript meetup on February 23, 2016.
+In the meetup we'll discuss the current state of asynchronous programming in Javascript, starting at callback hell and working all the way up to the not-yet-standard holy grail that is the async/await API.

 ## Example: A Login Flow